 A key strategic objective of the SHP is to maintain business and operational continuity, so that the core business of providing the key infrastructure that supports the United Nations’ important mission can continue to be delivered.
 For this reason, the entire SHP has been designed around the principle of maintaining continuous availability of conferencing facilities and services.
 To ensure UNOG’s ability to hold meetings and events throughout the SHP project, a temporary infrastructure for conferences, Tempus, was constructed within the compound of the Palais des Nations in P2 parking.
 Tempus will first be divided into three rooms of 200 seats and will then be reconfigured into a large 600-seat conference room in 2022 until the end of the project, when it will be dismantled.

-While the planning, design and procurement activities related to the SHP continued at pace and smoothly switched to be carried out via teleworking, this will have had an impact on both the start of the renovation works and timing of staff moves.
+While the planning, design and procurement activities related to the SHP continue at pace, the COVID-19 crisis will have an impact on both the start of the renovation works and staff moves.
 Please see below for the latest planned building closures for renovation works.
 We will keep you informed of any changes to the schedule.

 The major schedule milestones for the project are: